Floer cohomology in the mirror of the projective plane and a binodal cubic curve: Mirrors to divisor complements

-counting pseudoholomorphic triangles, which holds at the homology level.
-When the differentials vanish, this holds at the chain level as well.
-This latter product is what was computed in section \ref{sec:degeneration}.
+When the differentials on the Floer complexes vanish, the identification of the products holds at the chain level as well.
 Tracing the isomorphisms through, we find that the product with $e_r$ induces the naive inclusion map on generators

 Due to the compatibility of the product with the continuation maps, and the fact that $e_r \mapsto e_{r'}$ under continuation, we find that the naive inclusion maps commute with the continuation maps: